stephenrdoyle/LSHTM_ParasiteGenomics/Module_2_Mapping_Short_Reads.md

 head mapping.sam
 ```

 The SAM/BAM file format is very powerful.
-It is unlikely that you will need to work with the contents of a SAM/BAM file directly, but it is very informative to visualize it in a viewer and it is a great format to do further analysis with.
+It is unlikely that you will need to work with the contents of a SAM/BAM file directly, but it is very informative to visualise it in a viewer and it is a great format to do further analysis with.
 The format specifications are at http://samtools.sourceforge.net/SAM1.pdf.
 Below is a brief overview of the information contained in these files.

 ![sam_bam](images/module2_image6.png)

 Next we want to change the file format from SAM to BAM.
 While files in SAM format store their information as plain text, the BAM format is a binary representation of that same information.
 One reason to keep the alignment files in BAM rather than in SAM format is that the binary files are a lot smaller than the plain text files, i.e. the BAM format saves expensive storage space (sequence data are generated at an ever increasing rate!) and reduces the time the computer has to wait for slow disk access to read or write data.

-Many visualization tools can read BAM files.
+Many visualisation tools can read BAM files.
 But first a BAM file has to be sorted (by chromosome/reference sequence and position) and indexed, which enables fast working with the alignments.

 ### Step 3: